SEO writing for beginners: best practices and checklist

 6. Add crosslinks and don’t neglect your anchors

 Crosslinks are foundational to any SEO campaign.
 Google understands links (internal and external) as signals of the quality of a page or site.
 Adding crosslinks to other pages of your site helps to build up their authority, too.
 Internal links help Google better understand your website’s structure and make the reader discover more content, spending more time on your site.

 So let’s say you are outputting a blog post to your resource center.
 Your post should reinforce a topic or page on your website.
 Ask yourself which main topic cluster or page you want to push and link to it.
 Take this blog post as an example.
 The topic here (our H1 keyword) is “SEO writing,” so we are linking to our “content writing” service page.
-We linked to it in our third paragraph using the anchor “content writing for SEO.”
+We linked to it in our third paragraph using the anchor “SEO content writing.”

 💡 Your anchor text should be relevant to what you are writing and the page you are linking to.
 Do not use generic anchor texts (for example, “click here”).

 We have a few more recommendations when it comes to links:

 - Do not link to your own homepage.
 Be specific and link to a product or service page.

 - Avoid crosslinking to an excessive amount of external web pages.
 Make sure they are really authoritative and relevant to your topic.
 Using reputable sources is also an indication that you have done your research and are outputting high-quality content.